 Few states are accurately tracking coronavirus vaccinations by race.
-Some aren't at all.
+Some aren’t at all.

 She said the public can use the data to see how the state is performing, and the state uses it to correct inequalities.

-Data showing the vaccination rate for Black people is lower than for Whites was expected, Cohen said, due to higher “vaccine hesitancy” because of distrust of the medical system in Black and Hispanic communities.
+Data showing the vaccination rate for Black people is lower than for Whites was expected, Cohen said, because of higher “vaccine hesitancy” due to distrust of the medical system in Black and Hispanic communities.

-As of late last year, more than 40 percent of Black people were unwilling to get the vaccine, according to a December survey from the Pew Research Center.
+As of late last year, more than 40 percent of Black people were unwilling to get vaccinated, according to a December survey from the Pew Research Center.
 Black doctors and physicians have been working to lessen vaccine hesitancy in the Black community.

 “We need to make sure we are helping our communities who are traditionally underserved to get access,” Cohen said.

-Health experts say missing data will become a much larger problem as more of the general public becomes eligible for the vaccine.
+Health experts say missing data will become a much larger problem as more of the general public becomes eligible for vaccination.

 “This lack of information makes it very difficult to be able to track performance, to be able to identify specific locales of concern, to target resources,” Tuckson said.
 “And above all, it speaks to a lack of either organizational competence or willful disregard for the importance of ensuring that programs meet the goals of equity, fairness and justice.”